 The 4-star Moose Hotel is situated only minutes from the center of Banff, so you can easily walk into town and enjoy the services and attractions available.
 Rooms with multiple beds and suites provide enough space for families who don’t mind sharing a room.

 Its location on Banff Ave places it just out of the heart of downtown so families have access to all of the town’s offerings.
-It’s one of the nicest hotels in the core downtown area of Banff and the hotel features suites, so room rates in peak season are far from cheap.
+It’s one of the nicest hotels in the core downtown area of Banff, and it’s prices reflect that.
+The hotel also features suites, so room rates in peak season are far from cheap.

 Banff Rocky Mountain Resort

-This three-star Banff hotel is pet-friendly and offers self-catering accommodation and is one of the best hotels in Banff for families.
+This three-star Banff hotel is pet-friendly, and offers self-catering accommodation, making it one of the best hotels in Banff for families.
 The Banff Rocky Mountain Resort is a great option for families as many of the room options are two-bedroom suites with full kitchens.

 Fox Hotel & Suites